leesync/Hashnode-Articles/cmi63wblq000002l86od9g7qg.md

 ## Three Levers for Managing Drift

 You cannot inspect every change.
 Your leverage comes from shaping the environment that shapes decisions.
+Before we explore the levers below, you can further explore [What’s wrong with your architecture?](https://open.substack.com/pub/architectsassemble/p/the-architecture-review-whats-wrong?utm_campaign=post-expanded-share&utm_medium=web) to understand how to fix the common issues by discovering what 12 lessons taught us about **Architectural Risk.**

+Over the past months, we've deconstructed how to architect resilient payment platforms through 12 detailed parts of ***"Building Tomorrow's Financial Systems."*** Through that journey, we helped architect’s develop an architect's mindset that apply far beyond payments.
+You will also find the thought process behind architecting complex systems, which in turn will help you architect systems for the future.

 ### Lever 1: Architecture Guardrails